ourcodingclub/ourcodingclub.github.io/_posts/2017-02-08-funandloops.md

 }
 ```

-Imagine you have multiple fieldsites, each with four 1 Ha plots with the tree stem measurements described earlier.
+Imagine you have multiple field sites, each with four 1 Ha plots with the tree stem measurements described earlier.
 The data for each fieldsite is contained in a different dataframe, e.g. `trees_bicuar` and `trees_mlunguya`.
 If we wanted to calculate the basal area for all stems at both sites, we could run:

 ```r
 trees_bicuar$ba <- basal.area(trees_bicuar$diam)
 trees_mlunguya$ba <- basal.area(trees_mlunguya$diam)
 ```

-The above seems fine for now, but what if we had 100 fieldsites instead of just two?
-In that case, I'd recommend a using a `for()` loop.
+The above seems fine for now, but what if we had 100 field sites instead of just two?
+In that case, you can use a `for()` loop.
 First, we have to create a list of dataframes to perform the loop on.
 There are many ways of doing this, but the simplest way is:

 ```r
 trees <- list("trees_bicuar" = trees_bicuar, "trees_mlunguya" = trees_mlunguya)
 ```

-This makes a list called `trees`, where each element in the list is a dataframe.
+_This makes a list called `trees`, where each element in the list is a dataframe.
 List items within a list can be accessed using double square brackets, e.g. `trees[[1]]` selects the first list item, the dataframe for `trees_bicuar`.
-We can take advantage of this method of list indexing using square brackets when we construct our `for()` loop:
+We can take advantage of this method of list indexing using square brackets when we construct our `for()` loop:_

 ```r
 for( i in 1:length(trees) ){